19 June 2020

 Weeks on chart: 1 week

 Little River Band managed a career resurgence in 1988, when "Love Is a Bridge" reached the top 10; their first top 40 hit since 1983's "The Other Guy".
 The comeback chart success wasn't to last, however, with no subsequent single peaking higher than number 70.
+This one performed strongest in Queensland, where it reached number 149.
 We will see LRB again in 1990.

 Number 171 "Giving You the Best That I Got" by Anita Baker